Global dynamics of a Lotka-Volterra competition patch model: Preliminaries

 \item Suppose that $\mathcal{G}$ is a complete graph ($a_{ij}>0$ for any $i\ne j$) with at least $3$ vertices.
 Then $\mathcal{G}$ is cycle-balanced if and only if each $3$-cycle of $\mathcal{G}$ is balanced, that is, for any three distinct vertices $i,j,k$, we have $a_{ij}a_{jk}a_{ki}=a_{ik}a_{kj}a_{ji}$. \end{enumerate} \end{proposition}

 The characterization in part 3 of Proposition \ref{tree} shows that a bi-directional tree is the cycle-balanced network with the minimal number of arcs.
-One example of such bi-directional tree is the star graph in Figure~\ref{fig1}.
+Examples of such bi-directional tree are the star graph in Figure~\ref{fig2}(a) and the river network in Figure~\ref{fig2}(c).
 Because of strong connectivity of $\mathcal{G}$, each row or column of $A$ has at least one non-zero entry.
-Also for this network, the value of the weight $a_{ij}$ does not change the cycle-balanced property of the network, which is not the case for network with longer cycles (like the one in Figure~\ref{fig2} or complete graphs as in part 4 of Proposition \ref{tree}).
+Also for these {networks}, the value of the weight $a_{ij}$ does not change the cycle-balanced property of the network, which is not the case for {networks} with longer cycles (like the one in Figure~\ref{fig2}(b) or complete graphs with more vertices as in part 4 of Proposition \ref{tree}).